getsentry/hackweek-servicegraph/README.md

     "host_node_id": "node-id of the host we're running on", "type": "what type of service am i", "description": "human readable description"
+    "id": "<service_id>", # optional service id obtained from previous calls,  the registrar is encouraged but is not required to retain the id
   }
 }
 ```

 The response is the registered node ID.
 From now on responses from this service
 should pass the node ID around.
-For instance via HTTP the `x-servicegraph-node-id`
+For instance via HTTP the `x-servicegraph-service-node-id`
 header shall be used.

 For this to work the host needs to be registered first.
 For this to work something